File for Elections

 2. All candidates declared ineligible to run shall be notified by the BCSGA Advisor.

-3. Any candidate on disciplinary, academic, or social probation will not be eligible for candidacy unless otherwise permitted by the Assistant Director of Student Life or Dean of Students.
+3. Any candidate on disciplinary, academic, or social probation will not be eligible for candidacy unless otherwise permitted by the Director of Campus Engagement and Leadership or Dean of Students.

 4. All candidates may hold office for a maximum of four semesters (fall and spring).

-5. No candidate shall serve on the Elections Committee.
+5. No candidate shall serve on the Elections Commission.

 6. Candidates may only file for one office at a time.